Ting Cheung is a Litigation Fellow at Sanford Heisler Sharp.

 Ting received her law degrees from the University of Hong Kong (LL.B.) and Harvard Law School (LL.M.).
 At Harvard Law School, Ting was a Student Attorney at the Harvard Prison Legal Assistance Project.
 She also volunteered as an Interpreter at the Harvard Defenders and Harvard Legal Aid Bureau, assisting Cantonese-speaking clients in criminal defense and tenancy dispute cases.
 Ting was awarded the Hong Kong Jockey Club Graduate Scholarship for pursuing her LL.M.
 While at the University of Hong Kong, Ting minored in Japanese and interned at the United Nations Secretariat twice.

 Before joining Sanford Heisler Sharp, Ting was an East Asian Legal Studies Visiting Scholar at Harvard Law School, researching LGBTQ and migrant workers’ rights in Japan.
-She also served as a Local Expert in the World Bank Group’s Women, Business and the Law project.
+She has been serving as a Local Expert in the World Bank Group’s Women, Business and the Law project since 2020.
 Prior to her LL.M. studies, Ting was a trainee solicitor at the Hong Kong Department of Justice.
 She is experienced in criminal prosecution, civil litigation and bilingual legislative drafting.
 As part of her training, Ting was seconded to an international law firm where she gained substantial experience in family law and commercial litigation.

-When Ting is not lawyering, she enjoys learning languages, singing and running.
+When Ting is not lawyering, she enjoys learning languages, singing, gardening and weight training.